 For those planning to arrive on 28 December, we ask that you arrange your arrival between 1400 and 2000 local time.
 Once you have cleared customs, a representative will meet you in in the predetermined location, where you will be transported to a local guest house (exact location TBD).
 Attendees arriving on the 28th will need to make payment for the additional night's stay directly to the accommodation.
-More information about cost will be coming soon!
+All participants will be picked up on the 29th at either Holiday Inn Two Rivers or JKIA.